Ishkashim, Afghanistan: Demographics

-Dari is the dominant language in Ishkashim, Afghanistan.
-The people in the area are mostly Tajiks and Uzbeks.
-Many of them are unemployed.
+Dari is the dominant language in Ishkashim.
+Pashto is the second as many government officials and some locals are fluent in both of Afghanistan's official languages.
+Ethnic Tajiks make up the majority of the local population.
 Historically, there have also been many followers of Nizari Isma'ilism in the area, who are called Ishkashimis.
 Some of whom may speak the Ishkashimi language in addition to Dari.